Golf and Goal Setting: a Perfect Match for Young Athletes

 January 31, 2016

-With a focus on progress and technique, Elite Golf helps young players set personal improvement goals.
+With a focus on progress and technique, Gold Canyon Golf School helps young players set personal improvement goals.

 The first time Elite Golf student Tyler Reese recorded a par, he said it was “amazing.”
 He received it on Hole 9 at Augusta Ranch, and still remembers it.
 At Elite Golf, we encourage students to set their goals, record them in a notebook (or their own format choice), and track their accomplishments.